Joohwan-Seo/GIC_Learning_public/README.md

 ## To be submitted to
 Robotics and Automation Letters (RAL) and possibly ICRA 2024

-Seo. et al. Geometry Matters: Towards Learning Transferability in Robotic Manipulation Tasks on SE(3)
+Seo et al., Geometry Matters: Towards Learning Transferability in Robotic Manipulation Tasks on SE(3)